sherifscript/sherifscript.github.io/1intraday-trading-energy-storage-systems.md

 memory usage: 8.7+ KB
 </code></pre>

-After transforming the data into neat 366 days with 96 observations aggrgated into a list for each day, the data becomes much easier to work with.
+After transforming the data into neat 366 days with 96 observations aggregated into a list for each day, the data becomes much easier to work with.
 Before going on to our solution, we set the constraints early on in the project

 <pre><code class="language-python">#Constraints: